elasticdog/hello-sinatra/README.md

 Getting Fancy
 -------------

-Assuming you want a bit more functionality than "Hello world!", here's how things are organized...
+Assuming you want a bit more functionality than "Hello world!", here's how things are hooked together...

     hello-sinatra/
     ├── spec/